lyfkyle/lyfkyle.github.io/content/authors/admin/_index.md

     summary: |2-
       Responsibilities include:
       - Implemented state-of-the-art robotics algorithms to realize new product features, ranging from planning, control and robot learning for both navigation and manipulation.
-      - Implemented software bridge with popular robotics simulators to faciliate research and system integration test.
+      - Implemented software bridge with popular robotics simulators to facilitate research and system integration test.
-      - Developed benchmark tools for easy and thorough evaluation of robot systems
+      - Developed benchmark tools for easy and thorough evaluation of robot systems.
   - position: Robotics Research Engineer
     company_name: National University of Singapore
     company_url: ''